10 Fun and Easy Chinese New Year Recipes

 February 5, 2015

-I know that the holiday season can be stressful, so I have a some fun and easy auspicious dishes that are traditionally served during Chinese New Year (CNY)/Lunar New Year but really are delicious and easy to make all year around.
-I also wanted to give you some healthier options this CNY to help you stay on target for your 2015 goals.
+We know that the holiday season can be stressful, so we have 10 fun and easy Chinese New Year Recipes that are traditionally served during Chinese New Year (CNY)/Lunar New Year but really are delicious and easy to make all year around.
+We also wanted to give you some healthier options this CNY to help you stay on target for your new year goals.

+The first of these 10 Fun and Easy Chinese New Year recipes is Lucky Shrimp and Lotus seeds.
 Lotus seeds are traditionally served as a dried snack during Chinese New Year and are usually soaked in a sugar laden syrup and dried and eaten as a finger snack.
-I took a fun spin on a healthier version of enjoying lotus seeds by roasting the lotus seeds first and then adding them to a shrimp and vegetable stir fry.
+We took a fun spin on a healthier version of enjoying lotus seeds by roasting the lotus seeds first and then adding them to a shrimp and vegetable stir fry.
 You are just going to love the simple flavours with the delightful crunch of the lotus seed.

 Another Hong Kong favourite dim sum are egg tarts.
-I have made 2 different versions one with a pastry crust and one with a puff pastry just to make you life easier.
+We have made 2 different versions one with a pastry crust and one with a puff pastry just to make your life easier.

 Baked Spring rolls are crispy and light spring roll wrappers filled with tender shrimp, pork, ginger, garlic, fresh herbs and spices and baked to perfection with a zesty ginger tamari dipping sauce.